 - 1. Apply Carburetor Heat and a high throttle setting (about 2500 RPM).
 If carburetor ice exists, engine will momentarily run even worse while ice is melted and passes through the engine.
 Operation should return to normal after 30 seconds.
-If no change is observed after one minute, close Carburetor Heat. - 2.
-Switch the Fuel Selector to each individual tank for about 30 seconds apiece.
-If one tank runs more smoothly, remain on that tank and carefully monitor fuel quantity.
-If no change is observed in the allotted time frame, return the Fuel Selector to Both. - 3.
-Set the mixture to Full Rich.
+If no change is observed after one minute, close Carburetor Heat. - Set the mixture to Full Rich.
 If already Full Rich, attempt to slowly lean the Mixture by about an inch and a half.
 This will cause the engine's combustion temperature to increase, which could burn away lead or carbon deposits causing roughness.
-If no change is observed after one minute, return the Mixture to Full Rich. - 4.
+If no change is observed after one minute, return the Mixture to Full Rich. - 3.
 Switch the Ignition Switch to each individual magneto position (L and R) to test operation of each magneto.
 If one magneto runs more smoothly, remain on that magneto and land as soon as practical.
-If no change is immediately observed, return the Ignition Switch to Both. - 5.
+If no change is immediately observed, return the Ignition Switch to Both. - 4.
 Confirm the Primer is in the Locked position.
-If not, slowly push the Primer in and rotate it so that it remains locked. - 6.
+If not, slowly push the Primer in and rotate it so that it remains locked. - 5.
 If Engine Roughness continues, land as soon as possible and prepare for a loss of engine power.